ratskevichdg/test_task/README.md

 - Test for converting meters to feet;
 - Test for converting ounces to grams;

+In "About Me Ratskevich Dzmitry.pdf" you can find some information about me and why I choose python as my first programming language

 If you correctly install all libraries from requirements.txt just type "pytest" in your console and it will work.